 - (1) Modifications would need to be added to all buses in the transit system to be truely effective.
 This would prove to be very costly and in most cases impractical.
-Therefore, only a few "special buses" would be so equipped which would result in limited mobility. - (2) Equipping buses with special devices does not solve the problem of how the wheelchair user and other handicapped and elderly would get to the bus stop from their residences or other points of origin. - (3) Ideally, trained personnel would need to be provided for assistance to the elderly and handicapped passengers. - (4) This solution would do nothing to help invalids.
+Therefore, only a few "special buses" would be so equipped which would result in limited mobility. - (2) Equipping buses with special devices does not solve the problem of how the wheelchair user and other handicapped and elderly would get to the bus stop from their residences or other points of origin.

+(3) Ideally, trained personnel would need to be provided for assistance to the elderly and handicapped passengers.

+(4) This solution would do nothing to help invalids.

-It can be seen that modification of existing buses would be only a partial solution and would not truely satisfy the obligation to ensure public transportation to the elderly and handicapped which can be effectively utilized.
+It can be seen that modification of existing buses would be only a partial solution and would not truly satisfy the obligation to ensure "availability to elderly and handicapped persons of mass transportation which they can effectively utilize".